apexrl/malib/docs/source/quick_start.rst

 Quick Start
 ===========
 If you have not installed MALib yet, please refer to :ref:`installation` before running.
-The following content will give a brief introduction to the key components in MALib, company with two cases of running `Policy Space Response Oracle (PSRO) <https://arxiv.org/pdf/1711.00832.pdf>`_ for `Leduc Holdem <https://en.wikipedia.org/wiki/Texas_hold_%27em>`_, and `MADDPG <https://arxiv.org/abs/1706.02275>`_ for a particle multi-agent cooperative task, `Simple Spread <https://www.pettingzoo.ml/mpe/simple_spread>`_.
+The following content will give a brief introduction to the key components in MALib, company with the case of running `Policy Space Response Oracle (PSRO) <https://arxiv.org/pdf/1711.00832.pdf>`_ for `Leduc Holdem <https://en.wikipedia.org/wiki/Texas_hold_%27em>`_.

 Training Agent Interfaces
 -------------------------
-`Training agent interface <>`_ is a core component in MALib, which integrates policy pool management and training task execution.
+Training agent interface is a core component in MALib, which integrates policy pool management and training task execution.
 Typically, a training interface is responsible for the policy learning of multiple agents.
-Users can specify the relationship using `training agent mapping <>`_ to determine agent management in training interfaces.
+Users can specify the relationship using ``training agent mapping`` to determine agent management in training interfaces.

 .. figure:: ../imgs/training_agent_interface.svg
     :align: center